MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/places/PowerShell/set-placev3.md

 The MTREnabled parameter identifies the room as configured with a Microsoft Teams room system.
 You can add Teams room systems as audio sources in Teams meetings that involve the room.
 Valid values are:

 * $true: The room has a Teams room system.
 You can add the Teams room system to Microsoft Teams meetings when selecting to join a meeting with room audio.
 * $false: The room doesn't have a Teams room system.
-Users will join Teams meetings using their PC or mobile device audio instead of using room audio.
+Users can join Teams meetings using their PC or mobile device audio instead of using room audio.
 This is the default value.

 For more information about Microsoft Teams Rooms, see [Microsoft Teams Rooms](/microsoftteams/rooms/).